cvilsmeier/sqinn/io_protocol.md

         bool   true
         int32  nrows         number of result rows
         for 0 to (nrows * ncols):
-            byte val_type    type of column value
-            any value
+            bool set         true is value is set, false if NULL any value        optional, only present if set is true

 Query is used to combine invocations of prepare, bind, step, column and finalize into one function call.
 Let's make an example.
 Say you want to query